wcylou/BlackjackProject/README.md

 **2. Stretch goals:**

 - Working out the order in which special conditions needed to be checked such as Blackjack or insurance was challenging.
-When I implemented them, they often had knock on consequences for the round's gameplay.
+When I implemented them, they often had knock on consequences for the round's gameplay e.g. if the user chose insurance and the dealer got Blackjack then you could still continue playing the main hand.
 - I ran into trouble implementing the soft/hard ace for the dealer as I had to make sure I covered every possibility and there were no null pointer exceptions.
+I ended up doing this separately from the normal totalling of card values.

 **3. Enums:**
 - First time using enums and this was particularly useful for having two different values for normal and card counting.